NikoTBC/ExtendedCreative/README.md

 # Planned Features:

-1. Arrange items like in singleplayer
+1. Arrange items and blocks like in singleplayer (Half Done)
 2. Add unobtainable blocks (?)